pennersr/django-allauth/docs/configuration.rst

   Used to override forms, for example:
   `{'login': 'myapp.forms.LoginForm'}`

+ACCOUNT_LOGIN_ATTEMPTS_LIMIT (=5)
+  Number of failed login attempts.
+When this number is exceeded, the user is prohibited from logging in for the specified `ACCOUNT_LOGIN_ATTEMPTS_TIMEOUT` seconds.
+Set to `None` to disable this functionality.

+ACCOUNT_LOGIN_ATTEMPTS_TIMEOUT (=300)
+  Time period, in seconds, from last unsuccessful login attempt, during which the user is prohibited from trying to log in.

 ACCOUNT_LOGOUT_ON_GET (=False)
   Determines whether or not the user is automatically logged out by a mere GET request.
 See documentation for the `LogoutView` for